Alicepinch/roots-cafe/TESTING.md

 ### Hero Image
 ---
-Due to the style of image that I used for the hero image, in phone view there was a lot of blank space.
+Due to the style of image that I used for the hero image, in phone view there was a lot of blank space and wasn't the best UX.

-In order to fix this I added in a Mobile hero image section to my code, this is clearly outlined in my comments.
+In order to fix this I added in a Mobile hero image section to my code, this is clearly outlined in my comments in my [index.html](index.html) code.
 I then hid the original Hero Image section for mobile view and did the same for the mobile view section for larger screen sizes.

 - [Before](/docs/testing/hero-image-before-fix.jpg)
 - [After](/docs/testing/hero-image-mobile-view.png)